ehdlg/github-random-repository/README.md

 ## Live Preview

-You can view a live preview of the project [here](https://github-random-repository.vercel.app/)
+You can view a live preview of the project [here](https://github-random-repository.vercel.app/).
+Note that the live version currently uses localStorage for caching due to hosting limitations.

 ## Objectives